joostdecock/site/index.md

 [my personal GitHub account](https://github.com/joostdecock/site).
 But don't let that stop you, feel free contribute or just mess around with it.

-The frontend has gone through some changes.
-One of those changes is that I ripped out most of the content, because that makes it faster to regenerate the site, handy while developing.

-More importantly, it contains a bunch of jQuery code that interacts with the data API.
+The frontend has gone through some changes, and contains a bunch of jQuery code that interacts with the data API.

 The what?
 The data API.